-Uneaten food that is wasted has become a significant problem, so the Waste Wise Schools Program (WWS) in Western Australia (WA) decided to do something about it.
+Uneaten food that is wasted has become a significant problem in Western Australia (WA), so the Waste Wise Schools Program (WWS) in WA decided to do something about it.

-BWA conducted a rapid literature review.
-It revealed two behaviours that would reduce avoidable food waste in schools; the first was for parents to involve their kids more in the selection, preparation and packing of the food they took to school and the second was for kids to make sure they took any leftover food back home.
+The rapid review revealed two behaviours that would reduce avoidable food waste in schools; the first was for parents to involve their kids more in the selection, preparation and packing of the food they took to school and the second was for kids to make sure they took any leftover food back home.

 Two behaviours, two target groups.
 BWA then took a ‘deep dive’ to find out more.

 Six hundred parents and 600 students in WA were chosen at random to take part in a survey.
 They were asked which of these behaviours they were currently doing and about their beliefs of the advantages/disadvantages, and barriers/enablers of these behaviours.

 The results showed that change isn’t as simple as growling “make sure you eat your sandwiches”.